natnaelAbebaw/PCB-editor/README.md

 ## Z-fighting mitigation strategy

-Because a PCB is composed of many extremely thin and closely layered surfaces (board substrate, copper layers, pads, traces, and outlines), Z-fighting can easily occur if all geometry is rendered at the same depth.
-Preventing this was an important part of the rendering strategy.
+Because a PCB is made up of many very thin layers placed close to each other, Z-fighting can easily happen if multiple surfaces are rendered at the same depth.
+To avoid this, I made sure that each PCB layer is rendered slightly above or below the others.

-To mitigate Z-fighting, I used a combination of explicit layer spacing and polygon offset, depending on the type of geometry.

-First, each logical PCB layer (board surface, top copper, bottom copper, pads, and traces) is rendered at a slightly different Y offset.
-These offsets are very small but consistent, which ensures that surfaces never occupy the exact same depth in the depth buffer.
-This approach is predictable and works well for flat, layered geometry like PCBs.
+I assigned small but consistent height offsets to the board, copper layers, pads, and traces so they never sit exactly on the same plane.
+Even though these offsets are very small, they are enough to keep the depth buffer stable and prevent flickering.

-For additional safety—especially for coplanar geometry such as pads and traces rendered on top of the copper layer—I enabled polygon offset on materials.
-Polygon offset shifts the depth values at rasterization time, ensuring that copper features are consistently rendered above the board surface without flickering.
+In cases where geometry is still very close, such as pads and traces rendered directly on top of the copper layer, I also use polygon offset in the material.
+This helps ensure that the copper features always render cleanly above the board surface.

-For edge outlines, I avoided disabling depth testing globally.
-Instead, outlines are rendered with depth testing enabled but with depth writing disabled and a slightly higher render order.
-This ensures that edges are visible on the front-facing geometry while still being correctly occluded by objects in front, preventing outlines from appearing through the board.
+For edge outlines, I keep depth testing enabled and disable depth writing, instead of drawing everything on top.
+This way, outlines are visible where they should be, but they don’t appear through the board or other geometry behind them.

-By combining small, intentional layer offsets with polygon offset and careful depth settings, the scene remains visually stable and free of Z-fighting even when rendering many thin, overlapping PCB features.
+By combining small layer offsets with polygon offset and careful depth settings, the PCB renders consistently without Z-fighting, even with many thin and overlapping elements.